27 Jul Steve Johnston: Solo Tripping Meets Social Networking (An Oxymoron?)

 Never will I advocate that having access to the internet in your pocket is better than preparedness.
 Mobile technology comes with plenty of limitations.
 Battery life, reception, weather conditions, or the ability to simply use the device… just to name a few.

-Having a mobile internet device (like an iPad) can be
+Having a mobile internet device (like an iPad) can be comforting when going solo into the wilderness. |

 Having a cell phone or mobile internet device can be very comforting when going solo into the wilderness, so can having a good sense of direction, maps and a compass or GPS.
 I had my smartphone with me on my last solo trip and it alerted me that it was too hot to use and had to be cooled down before it would work (much like myself at that time).